 But why do we need gears anyway?
 What’s wrong with conquering hills “by the strength of your muscles” Desgrange-style?

 The answer comes from evolutionary biology.
 As hunters, early humans pursued their prey till it was exhausted.
-We didn’t have a cheetah’s ambush ability or the sprint of a leopard, so we relied on the endurance that today lets us run marathons and ride centuries.
+We didn’t have a jaguar’s ambush ability or the sprint of a cheetah, so we relied on the endurance that today lets us run marathons and ride centuries.

 That means we evolved to produce a steady effort for a long time, at a fairly narrow range of power.
 Gears allow us to take that narrow power band and turn it into a wide range of speeds suitable for everything from grinding climbs to whooping descents.